Texas Birth Records Search

 - Heirloom Copy - an heirloom copy is a keepsake version of your birth certificate.
 There are two design choices, and these are legal proof of your identity also and can be used for all government purposes when you need to prove your identity.

-Texas has a current population of 38.70 million people.
-Texas is the 2nd largest state in the United States.
-Texas has the 3rd highest annual growth rate in the country of 1.80%.
+The state has a current population of 38.70 million people and is the 2nd largest state in the United States and has the 3rd highest annual growth rate in the country of 1.80%.

-Texas is enormous covering 268,581 square miles of area and has a population density of 26th in the country with only 105.2 people per square mile.
-Harsh terrain and high temperatures are to blame for the low population density in Texas.
+The state is enormous covering 268,581 square miles of area and has a population density of 26th in the country with only 105.2 people per square mile.
+Harsh terrain and high temperatures are to blame for the low population density in the area.

-The three largest cities in Texas are Dallas, Houston, and San Antonio.
+The three largest cities are Dallas, Houston, and San Antonio.

 Population change from 2010-2016